 This adorable ghost crochet pattern is perfect for your Halloween decor or for adding to little treat bags!
 And if you do “ghosting” or “booing” in your town, I’ve also included a fun ghosting printable you can use on your packages.
 Don’t know what that means?
 Keeping reading and I’ll fill you in.
 You might even want to start the tradition in your neighborhood!

 What Is “Ghosting” or “Booing”?

-Do you do “ghosting” or “booing” in your town?
-I had never heard of it until we moved here a few years ago.
+I had never heard of “ghosting” until we moved to our town a few years ago.
 One night our doorbell rang and we opened the door to find a bag of candy and a cute little note telling us we had been “boo”ed.
-I called our neighbor and she filled me in on this fun little tradition.
-Now it is my kids’ favorite part of Halloween.
-I think they like it even more than trick or treating!
-In case you have not heard of it, “booing” is when you leave a Halloween treat on a friend’s or neighbor’s doorstep with a note.
+My kids were ready to dig right in to that bag of candy, but I was feeling a bit wary and called our neighbor to see if she knew anything about it.
+She laughed and filled me in on this fun tradition.
+Basically, “booing” is when you leave a Halloween treat on a friend’s or neighbor’s doorstep with a note.
 They then in turn do the same and pretty soon, everyone is “booing” each other.
 It really is quite fun.
-There are even some neat poems and sayings I have seen, but we just print out or own little ghost, which I am sharing with you here in case you want to try it where you live.
+Now it is my kids’ favorite part of Halloween … they like it even more than trick or treating!
+There are even some neat poems and sayings I have seen, but we just print out or own little ghosting printable.
+Scroll to the bottom of the post to download it and try it out with your neighbors.